imagment/Silver-Cplusplus/Documents/Utility/Virtual Mouse.md

 ```cpp
 bool hideMouse;
 ```
-This variable contains if the mouse pointer would be visible or not.
+This variable decides whether the mouse pointer will be visible or not.